Configurations & SettingsModeration

 Post Moderation

-When enabled, every new feedback post lands in your moderation queue with status Pending.
-It stays invisible to the public until an admin accepts, rejects, or marks it as spam.
+When Require approval for posts is enabled, every new post (and post edit) lands in your moderation queue with status Pending.
+It stays invisible to the public until an admin accepts or rejects it.

-Go to Settings → Moderation and toggle Post Moderation on.
+Go to Settings → Moderation and turn on Require approval for posts.

 Review the queue

-Open the Moderation queue from your admin dashboard.
+Open Moderation from the dashboard sidebar.
 New posts appear here with full context — title, description, submitter, source.

 Act on each post